-Due to popular demand, I’ve launched the Financial Samurai Forums where the community can come and share their thoughts in four main categories:
+Due to popular demand, I’ve launched the Financial Samurai Forum where the community can come and share their thoughts in four main categories:

 - Financial Independence